This content was updated for accuracy and relevancy on March 26, 2021.

 Simply put, the De Minimis Value had to be increased to compete with the e-commerce supply chain.

 In 2015, the Obama administration viewed a Duty-Free increase as a meaningful way.
 They could accomplish three key objectives:

-- Streamline the customs process, encourage trade facilitation, and make it easier for low-value shipments to enter the country—whether transported physically or shipped.
+Streamline the customs process, encourage international trade facilitation, and make it easier for low-value shipments to enter the country—whether transported physically or shipped.